symfony/symfony-docs/cookbook/security/guard-authentication.rst

             ),
         ));

 You did it!
 You now have a fully-working API token authentication system.
-If you're homepage required ``ROLE_USER``, then you could test it under different conditions:
+If your homepage required ``ROLE_USER``, then you could test it under different conditions:

 .. code-block:: bash